 - TE13 Tanks shall be thermally insulated and fitted with a heating device on the outside. - TE14 Tanks shall be equipped with thermal insulation.
-The thermal insulation directly in contact with the shell shall have an ignition temperature at least 50 °C higher than the maximum temperature for which the tank was designed. - TE15 Tanks fitted with vacuum valves which open at a negative pressure of not less than 21 kPa (0.21 bar) shall be considered as being hermetically closed.
-For tanks intended for the carriage of solid substances (powdery or granular) of packing groups II or III only, which do not liquefy during transport, the negative pressure may be reduced to not less than 5 kPa (0.05 bar). - TE16 (Reserved) - TE17 (Reserved) - TE18 Tanks intended for the carriage of substances filled at a temperature higher than 190 °C shall be equipped with deflectors placed at right angles to the upper filling openings, so as to avoid a sudden localized increase in wall temperature during filling. - TE19 Fittings and accessories mounted in the upper part of the tank shall be either: - inserted in a recessed housing; or - equipped with an internal safety valve; or - shielded by a cap, or by transverse and/or longitudinal members, or by other equally effective devices, so profiled that in the event of overturning the fittings and accessories will not be damaged.
+The thermal insulation directly in contact with the shell shall have an ignition temperature at least 50 °C higher than the maximum temperature for which the tank was designed. - TE15 (Deleted)

+- TE16 (Reserved)

+- TE17 (Reserved)

+- TE18 Tanks intended for the carriage of substances filled at a temperature higher than 190 °C shall be equipped with deflectors placed at right angles to the upper filling openings, so as to avoid a sudden localized increase in wall temperature during filling.

+- TE19 Fittings and accessories mounted in the upper part of the tank shall be either:

+- inserted in a recessed housing; or

+- equipped with an internal safety valve; or

+- shielded by a cap, or by transverse and/or longitudinal members, or by other equally effective devices, so profiled that in the event of overturning the fittings and accessories will not be damaged.